 If inside: Evacuate the building.
 Remember, additional shocks or tremors may occur.
+Watch for

-Watch for falling debris or electrical wires when leaving the building If outside: Do not enter buildings until it is determined that they are safe
+If outside: Do not enter buildings until it is determined that they are safe

 6. Armed Intruder

 Notify Safety and Security if you are aware of any threats or have other information that makes you suspect an event involving an armed intruder might be possible.
 IF OCCURRING, determine what action below gives you the best chance to survive - quickly evaluate and then act.